maxrolon/gravity-forms-validator/README.md

 	return true;
 });
 ```
 In the example below, any Gravity Form field with class 'test' added to it, will need to passed to the callback validation closure.
 The closure will need to return true for the input's value to be deemed as valid.
-Note: Purposefully, any methods added this way will be attached to the plugin object's prototype and thus will be accessible by all instances of the plugin (if there are two forms on the page, both will be able to use this validation method simultaneuosly)
+Note: Purposefully, any methods added this way will be attached to the plugin object's prototype and thus will be accessible by all instances of the plugin (if there are two forms on the page, both will be able to use this validation method simultaneously)